|Cash Back Rating:||3.6 / 5|

 No annual fee, but there’s a catch

 Though the card doesn’t technically have an annual fee, you’ll have to purchase a Sam’s Club membership (at an annual cost of $45) if you don’t have one already.
-The silver lining, however, is that the card’s sign-up bonus — which comes in the form of a $45 statement credit when you open your account on SamsClub.com and make a same-day purchase equal to or exceeding that amount — does cover the membership fee for the first year.
+The silver lining, however, is that the card’s sign-up bonus — which comes in the form of a $55 statement credit when you open your account on SamsClub.com and spend $55 in purchases within 30 days of opening the account — does cover the membership fee for the first year.

 Similar to the credit card offered by rival Costco, the Sam’s Club Mastercard has a very restrictive redemption program.
 Cash back rewards are issued in the form of a check just once per year, in February — and because the check designates Sam’s Club as the payee, it can only be cashed at a Sam’s Club location.
 Another downside is the check’s abbreviated shelf life of 180 days, much shorter than the expiration on Costco’s rewards certificates, which expire roughly 11 months after they’re issued.